hogart/sugar-cube-utils/README.md

 ### [`<<hubnav>>`](./hubnav.js)

 Easy navigation for set of interconnected locations.
 Imagine house consisting of bedroom, bathroom, living room, garage and kitchen.
 Each room has links to other ones but not on itself.
-Throw in some links that are displayed conditionally and there whole mess on your hands. `<<hubnav>>` to the rescue!
+Throw in some links that are displayed conditionally and there's whole mess on your hands. `<<hubnav>>` to the rescue!
 ```
 ::_home navigation
 <<hubnav